A Bedtime Routine

 Some common sleep challenges and potential solutions:

-• Insomnia: Cognitive Behavioral Therapy for Insomnia (CBT-I) is often recommended.
-On the holistic side, addressing underlying anxiety or energetic restlessness through practices that are soothing and grounding for your energy can be helpful, too.
+• Insomnia: A frequent recommendation is Cognitive Behavioral Therapy for Insomnia (CBT-I).
+On the holistic side, addressing underlying anxiety or energetic restlessness through soothing, grounding practices can be helpful.

 • Sleep Apnea: This requires medical attention.
-Talk to a doctor about options like CPAP therapy or lifestyle changes.
+Consult a doctor about options such as CPAP therapy or lifestyle changes.

-• Restless Legs Syndrome (RLS): Stretching, magnesium, and certain medications can offer relief.
-Energetic practices focused on grounding and releasing stagnant energy in the legs might also be worth exploring, as restless legs sometimes feel connected to unexpressed energy.
+• Restless Legs Syndrome (RLS): Stretching, magnesium, and certain medications can help relieve symptoms.
+Exploring energetic practices that ground and release unexpressed, stagnant energy in the legs may be beneficial, as restless legs can sometimes indicate such pent-up energy.

 • Narcolepsy: A doctor can provide treatments to help regulate sleep cycles.